-The film is made with a high voltage electro-photography technique in which the artist uses a discharge plate made from a tin-coated sheet, the same material as used in touch screen devices.
+The film is made with a high voltage electro-photography technique in which the artist uses the conductive transparent layers from touch screen devices.
 The sound composition is composed with recordings of the electric discharge on different frequencies.

 The film features electrified objects associated with technology and energy use, including minerals with lithium, coal, circuit boards, copper wires and personal devices.

 By making microscopic electric interactions visible, electricity becomes an actor, adopting an almost animistic character.